NicoLobato/Transcriptomics-data_Supervised-learning-models/data_preparation.md

 rm(genes_names)
 ```

-Before starting the analysis, the matrix of read counts is filtered so that I keep genes where CPM >= 1 in at least 3 samples (CPM = counts per million).
+Before starting the analysis, the matrix of read counts is filtered so that I keep transcripts where CPM >= 1 in at least 3 samples (CPM = counts per million).

 ```
 keep=rowSums(cpm(data)>=1)>=3